x-huang/blog/Solr-backup-to-S3.md

 curl 'localhost:8983/solr/admin/collections?action=REQUESTSTATUS&requestid=my-request-id'
 ```

-Either way it will backup Solr collection data and metadata to `s3://my_s3_bucket/my-path/my-backup`.
+Either way it will backup Solr collection data and metadata to `s3://my_s3_bucket/my_path/my_backup`.
 You can open the file `backup.properties` to read the summary of this backup.

 ## Restore

 Invoke the restoration:

 ```
-curl 'localhost:8983/solr/admin/collections?action=RESTORE&name=my-backup&location=/my-path&collection=my-another-collection'
+curl 'localhost:8983/solr/admin/collections?action=RESTORE&name=my_backup&location=/my_path&collection=my_another_collection'
 ```

-Note that `my-another-collection` cannot be existing.
+Note that `my_another_collection` cannot be existing before restoring.

-It will restore and duplicate the Solr collection in previous step.
+It will restore and duplicate the Solr collection to newly created `my_another_collection`.
 Happy searching!